raspberrypilearning/microbit-meteorologist/worksheet.md

 s.close()
 ```

-## What Next?
+## What next?

 -   You could make some changes to the code to give animated weather icons.
-Have a look at the [documentation](https://microbit-micropython.readthedocs.org/en/latest/) to see how to make animations for the micro:bit
+Have a look at the [documentation](https://microbit-micropython.readthedocs.org/en/latest/) to see how to make animations for the micro:bit.
--   You could use [Touch Develop](https://www.touchdevelop.com/microbit) to write your micro:bit code and use the Bluetooth functionality to communicate with a computer, and receive weather data.
-Giving you a portable meteorologist.
+-   You could use [Touch Develop](https://www.touchdevelop.com/microbit) to write your micro:bit code.
+This uses the Bluetooth functionality to communicate with a computer and receive weather data, giving you a portable meteorologist.